marlinprotocol/kalypso-contracts/README.md

 Contracts for interacting with Kalypso

+## Note
+One of the npm package seems to have issue, hence always use `npm install --include-dev --save-exact` install all relevant node_modules

-## ProofMarketplace
+### ProofMarketplace

-Primary contract for create request (ASK)

-## Generator Registry
+### Generator Registry

-generators can register and de-register themselves here

-## Verifier Wrapper

-Every zk scheme is expected to have a wrapper contract that convert the inputs and proofs to simple bytes.

 # Others

-To generate the typings, use `yarn compile` and copy the required files from `./typechain-types`
+To generate the typings, use `npm run compile` and copy the required files from `./typechain-types`

 # Test
 To test the contracts, copy environment variables.
 Replace the default values `cp env.example .env`